Beserrovsky/dotfiles_dep/README.md

-# Dotfiles for Ubuntu 21.10
+# Dotfiles for Ubuntu 22.04 LTS

 My preferred starting configuration.
-Currently using [Ubuntu 21.10 Impish Indri](https://ubuntu.com/download/desktop) + [Pop_OS!
+Currently using [Ubuntu 22.04 Focal Fossa](https://ubuntu.com/download/desktopp) + [Pop_OS!
 Shell](https://github.com/pop-os/shell) for tiling.

 The installation script (`scripts/install.sh`) will install a suggested serving of programs and applications using scripts in the `scripts/programs/` directory.
 Please verify that you want these before running the script.